 Students may be required to complete a number of School of Graduate Studies forms, such as Petitions for Special Consideration, Change in Graduate Student Status, etc. as they progress through their studies.
 These forms generally require the signature of either the Department Chair or Associate Chair - Graduate Studies.
-Should you need to complete such a form, please bring the form to Carol Robinson, the Graduate Administrator, IWC Room 219C, who will obtain the signatures of either the Department Chair or Associate Chair.
-The forms will then be sent to the School of Graduate Studies for you.
+Should you need to complete such a form, please send your completed PDF form to Carol Robinson, the Academic Program Assistant - Graduate Studies, email: , who will obtain the signatures of either the Department Chair or Associate Chair.
+The forms will then be submitted electronically to the School of Graduate Studies for you.
 Please do not take or send any forms directly to the School of Graduate Studies.

 In September of your incoming year, you should meet informally with your supervisor to discuss course work to be taken while in the program, as well as possible thesis topics.
 Students will be notified of their TA assignments and will have to determine if course schedules will conflict with any of the assigned TA duties.
-If a conflict arises, contact Dr. Steven Bray, (Associate Chair, Undergraduate Studies, IWC 204) immediately to discuss possible changes.
+If a conflict arises, contact the Associate Chair, Undergraduate Studies immediately to discuss possible changes.